Tzahi12345/YoutubeDL-Material/README.md

 The frontend is now complete.
 The backend is much easier.
 Just go into the `backend` folder, and type `nodejs app.js`.

+Finally, if you want your instance to be available from outside your network, you can set up a [reverse proxy](https://github.com/Tzahi12345/YoutubeDL-Material/wiki/Reverse-Proxy-Setup).

-Finally, port forward the port specified in the config (defaults to `17442`) and point it to the server's IP address.
+Alternatively, you can port forward the port specified in the config (defaults to `17442`) and point it to the server's IP address.
 Make sure the port is also allowed through the server's firewall.

 ## Docker